Velocidex/velociraptor-docs/content/knowledge_base/tips/download_password.md

-# How do I enable pasword protected downloads?
+# How do I enable password protected downloads?

 You can just export them from the GUI!